 Police - Complaints and Commendations

 The Gaithersburg Police Department strives to provide you with the best possible law enforcement and community services on a continuous basis.
-We also believe that there is always room for us to improve the level and quality of our service and we welcome input from members of the public, like you.
+We also believe that there is always room for us to improve the level and quality of our service and we welcome input from members of the public.

 Police officers are trained to make their decisions and take action based upon information known to them at the time, laws of the local, State and federal governments, and rulings that have been made by the courts.
 Some of these factors may not be immediately apparent to you or to bystanders at the particular moment of an incident.
 In most cases there are legal or procedural explanations for the actions taken by the department and our employees.
 However, situations do arise where errors and omissions occur.
 We want to know about these things and about service that you believe to be substandard, as well as any incidents in which the misconduct of our personnel occurs or is perceived to have occurred.

-The Gaithersburg Police Department investigates all complaints made against the Department or any of its members in a fair, thorough and impartial manner.
+The Gaithersburg Police Department investigates all complaints made against the Department or any of its members in a fair, thorough and impartial manner in accordance with the Law Enforcement Officers' Bill of Rights.
 If, for any reason, we believe that we cannot conduct a fair and impartial investigation of our own, the investigation may be conducted by another agency, such as the Montgomery County Police, Maryland State Police, or Federal Bureau of Investigation.

 Because we believe strongly in our mission and are committed to providing you the highest level and quality of service, we are providing you with information concerning our complaint process and how to make your feedback become the cause of positive change.